 Using Fare Vending Machines

-Over 500 full-service fare vending machines are located in stations plus limited-use fare boxes located on buses and subway lines with aboveground stops.
+Fare vending machines are located in all subway stations, plus limited-use fare boxes are installed on buses and subway lines with aboveground stops.

 The best place to buy and add stored value or a T-Pass